Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 Your chickens can eat bananas, and they will likely love them.
 Typically though, I only give my chickens the peels.
 My family eats lots of bananas each week.
 Us humans eat the bananas we pay for.
 However, if I have a lot going bad, and I don’t want to make banana bread or freeze them for smoothies, I will give them to my chickens.

-It makes sense you may want to give your feathered friends these fruits.
-Bananas are affordable and readily available.
 Also, we humans don’t eat the banana peels.
 Rather than tossing them in the trash or composting them, it makes sense to want to feed them to your chickens.

 Can Chickens Eat Banana Peels